D3ord3NidAm/sernRPC/README.md

-# Discord RPC for the Sern Community
+# Discord RPC for the sern Community

 A simple rpc package to advertise the sern handler on profiles.